WebHare/platform/whtree/jssdk/psp-base/README.md

 Implement `startPayment` to handle actual payment attempts.
 Inform the PSP about the returnUrl and pushUrl.

 Implement `processPush` to receive notifications sent to the pushUrl.
-This function should return a status update AND the response to provide to the notificatdion invoker. eg:
+This function should return a status update AND the response to provide to the notification invoker. eg:

 ```typescript
   return {